Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Equilateral FinFETs

-So far we neglected the cross-coupling field $\delta\!E_{xy}$.
-This approximation is justified in the simple electrostatic model of the FinFET used here, see App.~\ref{app:E-field}, however, a small but finite value of $\delta\!E_{xy}$ can be present when the top gate is not exactly symmetric with respect the fin.
+This spin-orbit sweet spot remains present also when non-idealities of the electric fields are included.
+In App.~\ref{app:delta_Eii}, we show that the spin-orbit switch persists in rather general FinFET design, where $\delta\!E_{xx}\neq -\delta\!E_{yy}$.
+Also, possible asymmetries of the gate design can lead to a small cross-coupling $\delta\!E_{xy}$.
 The effect of $\delta\!E_{xy}$ on the spin-orbit velocity is shown in the inset of Fig.~\ref{fig:alpha_inhom_E}a).
-By including the cross-coupling $\delta\!E_{xy}$, we find that the spin-orbit switch is removed.
-However, we expect that in most cases the cross coupling remains a few orders of magnitude smaller than $\delta\!E$ and thus at the switch the spin-orbit velocity remains orders of magnitude smaller than the intrinsic spin-orbit velocity in Eq.~\eqref{eq:SO-Vector-Equilateral}, still providing a good working point where charge noise is strongly reduced.
+We find that the spin-orbit switch is removed by including $\delta\!E_{xy}$.
+However, we expect that in most setups, $\delta\!E_{xy}$ remains a few orders of magnitude smaller than $\delta\!E$ and thus, at the switch, the spin-orbit velocity is orders of magnitude smaller than the intrinsic velocity $|\pmb{v}_0|$, still providing a good working point where charge noise is strongly reduced. \\